How to Become a Teacher in South Carolina

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in South Carolina
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in South Carolina

 Complete a Teacher Preparation Program